 a.
-The inadvertent failure by a Producing Party to designate Discovery Material with the correct confidentiality designation, shall not waive any such designation.
-If a Producing Party notifies a Receiving Party of an inadvertent failure to designate materials as "CONFIDENTIAL" the Producing Party shall reproduce the Protected Material with the correct confidentiality designation within ten (10) days upon its notification to the Receiving Party.
-Upon receiving the b.
-A Receiving Party shall not be in breach of this Stipulation for any use of such inadvertently-non-designated or inadvertently-misdesignated Discovery Material before the Receiving Party receives notice of the inadvertent failure to designate.
-Once a Receiving Party has received notice of the inadvertent failure to designate pursuant to this provision, the Receiving Party shall treat such Discovery Material at the appropriately designated level pursuant to the terms of this Stipulation.
+The inadvertent failure by the Producing Party to designate Discovery Material with the correct confidentiality designation, shall not waive any such designation.
+If the Producing Party notifies a Receiving Party of an inadvertent failure to designate materials as "CONFIDENTIAL" the Producing Party shall reproduce the Protected Material with the correct confidentiality designation within ten (10) days upon its notification to the Receiving Party.
+Upon receiving the Protected Material with the correct confidentiality designation, the Receiving Party shall destroy all Discovery Material that was not designated properly.

+b.
+A Receiving Party shall not be in breach of this Order for any use of such inadvertently-non-designated or inadvertently-misdesignated Discovery Material before the Receiving Party receives notice of the inadvertent failure to designate.
+Once a Receiving Party has received notice of the inadvertent failure to designate pursuant to this provision, the Receiving Party shall treat such Discovery Material at the appropriately designated confidentiality level pursuant to the terms of this Order.